anyaevostinar/anyaevostinar.github.io/classes/111-f24/hw1.md

 To **demonstrate mastery**, your programs need to demonstrate proficiency as well as having:
 * Descriptive headers
 * Useful comments
-* Descriptive variable names
+* Descriptive variable names that follow `snake_case`
-* Good spacing
+* Good line grouping and spacing (i.e. use blank newlines to group your lines of code)
+* No unnecessary casts to `int`
+* No unnecessary parentheses

 ## Setup
 I recommend that you complete this assignment in Olin 310.